noxthewildshadow/The-Blockheads-Server-BETA/README.md

-# The BlockHeads Server with Exploit fixer - Complete Installation Guide
+# UPDATING (NOT WORKING ATM) The BlockHeads Server with Exploit fixer - Complete Installation Guide

 ## Introduction